hulihanapplications/recursive_replace/README.md

 # recursive_replace

-A ruby gem for recursively replacing text in multiple files and directories.
-It also escapes special characters, so you can replace code syntax and special characters easily. recursive_replace also comes with a testing suite for verification against several data types and programming languages.
+* A ruby gem for recursively replacing text in multiple files and directories.
+* Use with shell executable or in code.
+* It auto-escapes *most* characters, so you can replace code syntax and special characters easily without using regular expressions.
+* Comes with a rspec testing suite for replacement verification of special characters, expressions and code syntax.

 ## Installation